alph4ice/mach4/README.md

 # What is Mach4
-Mach4 is a Python3 framework allowing the creation of APIs in a simple, fast and secure way, based on Flask.
+Mach4 is a Python3 framework allowing the creation of APIs in a simple, fast and secure way, by managing Json Web Token signature.
 # Why use an API framework
 Mach4 provides the developer with a security system that allows the developer to develop its APIs while guaranteeing the authentication of its end users.
 # Concrete case study